Create Package with Winclone 8

 - Computer Name: The computer name will be set to this value.
 Variable substitution is supported. %HOSTNAME% will be replaced with the current hostname (“hostname -s”) from the Mac.
 This is either the name set in Sharing System Preference pane, or the DNS name based on the IP address of the active interface.
 This variable substitution happens when the package is being installed in macOS, and is configured in Windows on first setup.
 If the hostname exceeds 15 characters, only the first 15 characters will be used.
 Only use characters valid for Windows computer names, or Windows will reject the naming and generate a random name.

-Initial Setup after First Boot will copy resources and run scripts for any post imaging tasks.
+Initial Setup after First Boot will copy resources and run scripts for any post-imaging tasks.
 In order to automatically configure, a local administrator user account must be created.
 During package installation, the postinstall script will copy the Winclone folder (and all the contents) from inside the package to the root of the imaged drive.
 A first run script will also be copied to the Winclone folder.
-The script is named script.bat.
-The script will be run on automatic first login using the Admin user account configured above.
+The script is named script.bat and will be run on automatic first login using the Admin user account configured above.
 The package will also contain a resource folder that will be copied to the Boot Camp partition after restore and can contain resources that can be referenced by the script.

 - “Initial Setup after First Boot” will set an Admin username and password.